Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 #### 9.5.6.2 DMA Transaction Descriptor Register

 Each DMA channel has its own 16-bit Transaction Descriptor register.
-The Transaction Descriptor register ([Figure 9-1](#figure-9-1-refresh-rate-register)0) describes the type of DMA transfer to be performed and contains control and status information.
+The Transaction Descriptor register ([Figure 9-10](#figure-9-10-transaction-descriptor-register)) describes the type of DMA transfer to be performed and contains control and status information.

+<a id="figure-9-10-transaction-descriptor-register"></a>
 <br/>

 ![Figure 9.10.
 Transaction Descriptor Register](Images/Figure9.10.png)<br/>